issyugk3/issyugk3.github.io/docs/about/aboutme.md

 ## More

-I have written about the framework and other things including my hobbies in the "Skills" section.
-You can see more in there!
+I have marked down about the frameworks / techs that I am fimilar with, or I have used/studied, and other things including my hobbies in the "Skills" section.
+You can see more there!